Home

 Violence is not how one enters the kingdom but with humility and meekness as they humble themselves as sinners and repent.
 But the religious leaders did not repent from John's preaching to prepare themselves for the one who was to come (Jn.1:6-8; Luke 7:28-30.)

-© 2007 No portion of this site is to be copied or used unless kept in its original format- the way it appears.
-Articles can be reproduced in portions for ones personal use.
-Any other use is to have the permission of Let Us Reason Ministries first.
+Copyright (c) 2010 No portion of this site is to be copied or used unless kept in its original format in the way it appears.
+Articles can be reproduced in portions for ones personal use, any other use is to have the permission of the author first.
 Thank You.